 SZA fans, we know you’ve been through a lot since the artist’s stunning debut, CTRL, dropped in 2017.
 Sure, we’ve all been through a lot.
-But for those of you who witnessed the meteoric rise—and all too sudden vanquishing—of SZA, we are finally here with some good news.
+But for those of you who witnessed the meteoric rise—and all too sudden vanquishing—of SZA, this year is promising for her dazzling return.

 In SZA’s Kerwin Frost interview, she confirmed the inclusion of several special guests on her forthcoming LP.
 BROCKHAMPTON, Justin Timberlake, Post Malone, and Jack Antonoff are all among the list of names she dropped, shedding a superstar light on the sophomore project.
 Not only has SZA been cooking something up, but from the hit single and guest list alone, we know she’s mastering what could be one of the best hip-hop/soul records of the year.

 Though we were devastated when SZA had to cut her tenure short on 2018’s “The Championship Tour,” we are very confident that SZA will go on tour in 2021—as long as it’s safe.
-We truly cannot wait for more SZA singles to arrive in the lead-up to her sophomore album, hopefully due out in 2020.
+Feeling powerful and centered in her own skin, her voice, we think SZA must be ready to connect with her fans once more.
+In the mean time, we truly cannot wait for more SZA singles to arrive in the lead-up to her sophomore album, hopefully due out soon.